funilrys/PyFunceble/docs/api/file_generation.rst

     from PyFunceble.cli.filesystem.dir_structure.restore import (
         DirectoryStructureRestoration,
     )
+    from PyFunceble.cli.processes.producer import ProducerProcessesManager
-    from PyFunceble.cli.threads.producer import ProducerThread
+    from PyFunceble.cli.utils import ascii_logo

     # We initiate the coloration.
     colorama.init(autoreset=True)

     # We are in control, so we need to manually start the loading.
     PyFunceble.facility.ConfigLoader.custom_config = {
-        "cli_testing": {"file_generation": {"plain": True}, "display_mode": {"quiet": True}}
+        "cli_testing": {"file_generation": {"plain": True}, "display_mode": {"quiet": True, "color": True}}
     }
     PyFunceble.facility.ConfigLoader.start()

+    print(ascii_logo.get_home_representation())

-    # This is needed as our idea is to communicate with the producer thread instead
+    # This is needed as our idea is to communicate with the producer process instead
-    # of trying to reimplement everything.
+    # of trying to implement everything again.
-    # So, this describes the dataset as they are sent to the tester thread (normally)
+    # So, this describes the dataset as they are sent to the tester process
+    # (normally from the CLi).
     STD_COMMUNICATION_DATASET = {
         "type": "single",
         "subject_type": "domain",